-Any data-flows used to share data specifically to manage Covid 19 during the pandemic will cease once the COPI notice is withdrawn, unless a full Data Protection Impact Assessment is completed.
+Any data-flows used to share data specifically to manage Covid 19 during the pandemic will cease once the COPI notice is withdrawn by the Secretary of State for Health - presently set for 31st March 2022.

 Because of the importance of sharing data for us all (defined as "public interest" under the 2018 Data Protection Act) any patient opt-out including the National Data Opt-out will not apply during the COPI notice period.
-It may also take the practice longer to respond to Data Subject Access Requests (DSARs) than the stipulated one calendar month - the Information Commissioner's Office has recognised the pressure the pandemic has placed upon GP surgeries.
+It may also take the practice longer to respond to Data Subject Access Requests (DSARs) than the stipulated one calendar month.